-Computer Science is a wide, dynamic, subject that requires problem solving as well a creative imagination.
+Computer Science is a wide, dynamic, subject that requires problem-solving as well as creative imagination.
 With technology a ubiquitous part of everyday life, the economies of the future will require future generations of people to have a good understanding of computers and their function.
 Studying the subject should enable students to create, develop, and understand rather than being passive consumers in the digital age.

-Students will be given ICT/Computer Science lessons from Year 1 all the way to Year 11 (should they wish to continue to GCSE).
-From Year 1 to 9 students will cover topics such as algorithms and problem solving, the history of computing, computer hardware, programming, networks, computers in society, e-safety, and the future of technology.
+Students will be given Computer Science lessons from Year 1 all the way to Year 11 (should they wish to continue to GCSE).
+From Year 1 to 9 students will cover topics such as algorithms and problem-solving, the impacts of computing, digital infrastructure, programming, digital systems, artificial intelligence, game development, and data representation.
 They will also learn how to use computers responsibly and effectively, and use a variety of media in order to become more comfortable and familiar with the computer itself.
 After Year 9 Computer Science is no longer a compulsory subject.

 After choosing their options in Year 9, students are able to continue studying Computer Science at GCSE level in Year 10 and 11 by following the Edexcel curriculum.
 During the course, students will cover the fundamental aspects of the subject, such as:

-- Exam 1 - Fundamentals of Computer Science: 1 hour 40 minute theory paper.
+Exam 1 - Principles of Computer Science: 1 hour 30 minutes theory paper.

-- Exam 2 - Application of Computational Thinking: 2 hour problem solving paper.
+Exam 2 - Application of Computational Thinking: 2 hour programming on-screen examination.

-The students' final grade is then taken from all three components and graded on the 9-1 system.
+The students' final grade is then taken from both components and graded on the 9-1 system.

-Mr A Win-Pe - Head of Computer Science
+Mr A Boden - Head of Computer Science